In this time of great change, we offer the strengthening of relationships as our response.

 Humans and nature are part of an inseparable whole.

-Our complex, rapidly changing world calls for diverse leaders who deeply feel the inherent interrelationship between all of life.
+Our complex, rapidly changing world calls for leaders who deeply feel the inherent interrelationship between all of life.
 The Weaving Earth Center for Relational Education fosters a learning environment that is inspired by contemporary insights and grounded in ancestral wisdom.
 Guided by nature, we endeavor to draw out the vital contributions we each have to make to the great work before us.

 We are nature responding.